-Declaring a constant war on the most powerful mages in the world, and the most skilled warriors (Elves, even if they are dying out), the most numerous enemies (Orcs), the toughest soldiers (Chaos) probably do not help the dwarves chance of lasting longer than a few years.
+Declaring a constant war on the most powerful mages in the world, and the most skilled warriors (Elves, even if they are dying out), the most numerous enemies (Orcs), the most high tech (Skaven), the toughest soldiers (Chaos) probably do not help the dwarves chance of lasting longer than a few years.

 The Dwarven Slayers (Troll Slayers and Giant Slayers) take this trope to Up to Eleven.
 Justified since they're Death Seekers.

 Becoming a submarine sailor is an alternative career for a Dwarf who would otherwise become a Slayer.
 Dwarves have a notorious fear of seas.